aws-samples/serverless-patterns/private-apigw-public-custom-domain/README.md

 This pattern creates an Amazon Private API Gateway that is only accessible through VPC endpoints, with public custom domain name resolution for internal only access through an Amazon internal Application Load Balancer.

-This architecture is intended for:
-- **Internal APIs**: APIs that should only be accessible from within your network
-- **Hybrid Connectivity**: APIs accessible from on-premises via VPN/Direct Connect
-- **Public DNS Resolution**: APIs that resolve publicly but are only accessible privately
+This architecture is intended for use cases which require private APIs, which are only accessible from on-premises via VPN or Direct Connect, while the DNS can be resolved publicly.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/private-apigw-custom-domain](https://serverlessland.com/patterns/private-apigw-custom-domain)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.